^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The consequences of blunt trauma of the eye vary from the violation of the integrity of the eyelids to the damage to the orbit.
+The consequences of blunt eye trauma range from disruption of the eyelid to damage to the orbit.

-Trauma can cause hemorrhage under the conjunctiva, in the anterior chamber, in the vitreous, in the retina or retinal detachment; injury to the iris, cataract; lens dislocation; glaucoma and rupture of the eyeball.
-Inspection may be difficult due to pronounced edema of the eyelids or their injury.
-Nevertheless, due to the fact that some conditions may require immediate surgical treatment, the eyelids are gently diluted, avoiding pressing inward, and the eye is examined as closely as possible.
-A minimum list of studies includes assessment of visual acuity, pupillary response, eye movement volume, anterior chamber depth or degree of hemorrhage, and the presence of a red reflex.
-Analgesics and anxiolytics can greatly facilitate the examination.
-The gentle and careful use of retractors of the eyelids and the eye mirror will dilute the eyelids.
-Emergency care that can be provided prior to the arrival of an ophthalmologist consists of dilating the pupil with 1 drop of 1% cyclopentonal solution or 1 drop of 2.5% phenylephrine solution, applying a protective screen and applying infection control measures by local and systemic methods (as after removal of foreign bodies).
-When the eyeball is injured, local antibiotics are administered only in the form of drops, since penetration of the ointment into the eye is undesirable.
-In connection with the danger of fungal contamination of an open wound, the appointment of glucocorticoids is contraindicated prior to surgical closure of the wound.
-Very rarely, after damage to the eyeball, the undamaged eye of the opposite side also becomes inflamed (sympathetic ophthalmia), and without vision loss of vision is possible up to blindness.
-The pathogenetic mechanism is an autoimmune reaction; Glucocorticoids in drops can prevent this reaction.
+Trauma may cause subconjunctival, anterior chamber, vitreous, retinal or retinal detachment hemorrhage; iris injury, cataract; lens dislocation; glaucoma and globe rupture.
+Examination may be difficult because of marked lid edema or lid injury.
+However, because some conditions may require immediate surgical intervention, the lids are gently separated, avoiding inward pressure, and the eye is examined as thoroughly as possible.
+At a minimum, examinations include visual acuity, pupillary response, range of ocular motion, anterior chamber depth or degree of hemorrhage, and the presence of a red reflex.
+Analgesics and anxiolytics may greatly facilitate the examination.
+Gentle and careful use of lid retractors and an ocular speculum will help separate the lids.
+First aid that can be given before the ophthalmologist arrives consists of dilating the pupil with 1 drop of 1% cyclopentolate or 1 drop of 2.5% phenylephrine, applying a protective shield, and taking measures to combat infection by local and systemic methods (as after removal of foreign bodies).
+In case of injury to the eyeball, local antibiotics are administered only in the form of drops, since penetration of ointment into the eye is undesirable.
+Due to the risk of fungal contamination of an open wound, glucocorticoids are contraindicated until the wound is surgically closed.
+Very rarely, after injury to the eyeball, the uninjured eye on the opposite side also becomes inflamed (sympathetic ophthalmia), and without treatment, vision loss up to blindness is possible.
+The pathogenetic mechanism is an autoimmune reaction; glucocorticoids in drops can prevent this reaction.

 Depressed fractures

-Depressed fractures arise as a result of the forceful impact of a blunt trauma directed through the most fragile part of the orbit, usually its bottom.
-Fractures of the medial wall and the roof of the orbit are also possible.
-Symptoms include double vision, enophthalmos, an eyeball shift down, numbness of the cheek and upper lip (due to damage to the infraorbital nerve), or subcutaneous emphysema.
-Possible nasal bleeding, edema of the eyelids and ecchymosis.
-The diagnosis is most accurately established on CT.
-If diplopia and cosmetically unacceptable enophthalmus persists for 2 weeks, surgical intervention is indicated.
+Depressed fractures result from blunt trauma directed through the most fragile portion of the orbit, usually the floor.
+Medial orbital wall and roof fractures may also occur.
+Symptoms include diplopia, enophthalmos, inferior displacement of the globe, numbness of the cheek and upper lip (due to injury to the infraorbital nerve), or subcutaneous emphysema.
+Epistaxis, eyelid edema, and ecchymosis may occur.
+The diagnosis is best made with CT.
+If diplopia and cosmetically unacceptable enophthalmos persist for 2 weeks, surgery is indicated.

-Post-traumatic iridocyclitis (traumatic anterior uveitis, traumatic inflammation of the iris)
+Posttraumatic iridocyclitis (traumatic anterior uveitis, traumatic iris inflammation)

-Post-traumatic iridocyclitis is an inflammatory reaction of the vascular and iris of the eye, typically developing on the third day after blunt trauma to the eye.
+Posttraumatic iridocyclitis is an inflammatory reaction of the vascular and iris membranes of the eye, typically developing on the 3rd day after blunt eye trauma.

-Symptoms of post-traumatic iridocyclitis include acute pulsating pain and redness of the eye, photophobia and blurred vision.
-The diagnosis is made on the basis of anamnesis, symptoms, examination results with a slit lamp, which is characterized by the identification of opalescence (due to an increase in protein content in the tissue fluid as a result of the accumulation of inflammatory exudates) and white blood cells in the anterior chamber of the eye.
-Treatment consists in the appointment of cycloplegic drugs (for example, 1 drop of 0.25% solution of scopolami-on, 1% solution of cyclopentolate or 5% solution of gomatropine methyl bromide, all drugs are prescribed 3 times a day).
-To reduce the symptomatic period, use topical glucocorticoids (for example, 1% solution of prednisolone from 4 to 8 times a day).
+Symptoms of posttraumatic iridocyclitis include acute throbbing pain and redness of the eye, photophobia, and blurred vision.
+Diagnosis is based on history, symptoms, and slit-lamp examination, which typically reveals opalescence (due to increased protein content in the tissue fluid as a result of accumulation of inflammatory exudate) and leukocytes in the anterior chamber of the eye.
+Treatment consists of cycloplegic drugs (eg, 1 drop of 0.25% scopolamine, 1% cyclopentolate, or 5% homatropine methyl bromide, all drugs are prescribed 3 times daily).
+Topical glucocorticoids (eg, 1% prednisolone 4 to 8 times daily) are used to shorten the symptomatic period.

 Where does it hurt?